apache/arrow/docs/source/cpp/parquet.rst

    :language: cpp
    :start-after: arrow::Status WriteFullFile(
    :end-before: return arrow::Status::OK();
-   :emphasize-lines: 8-9
+   :emphasize-lines: 19-21
    :dedent: 2

 .. warning::

    Column compression is off by default in C++.
-See below for how to choose a compression codec in the writer properties.
+See :ref:`below <parquet-writer-properties>` for how to choose a compression codec in the writer properties.

 To write out data batch-by-batch, use :class:`arrow::FileWriter`.